Thursday, June 13, 2024

 Pinch that sucker -- or not

-They say there’s a sucker born every minute and it sure seems that way on tomato plants, except they’re branches.
+They say there’s a sucker born every minute and it sure seems that way on tomato plants, except they’re not suckers, they’re branches.
 They're the new growth that sprouts at the intersection of a branch and the main stem of a tomato plant, and the long-standing advice has been to remove them by pruning or pinching them out.

 To not do so is at your peril because it’s believed suckers steal energy from the plant.
 At least that’s the belief, except it’s not so.
 It’s one of those things that’s been done by gardeners forever because someone, somewhere, thought it was a good idea and no one thought to question it.